Red, theory; black, fact

 More simply, a lump of lava coated in a capsule of pyrolysis residue and immersed in acid rainwater will have a proton gradient across the capsule with the correct direction to model the inner mitochondrial membrane with its enclosed matrix.

-The carbon-bearing gasses in the atmosphere would have been methane and the result of methane combination with water (formaldehyde), nitrogen (cyanide and cyanogen), and sulfur (DMSO, only plausible), all triggered by solar ultraviolet.
+The carbon-bearing gasses in the atmosphere would have been methane, carbon monoxide, and the result of their combination with water (formaldehyde), nitrogen (cyanide and cyanogen), and sulfur (DMSO, only plausible), all triggered by solar ultraviolet.
 This suggests that the pyrolysis residues will contain sulfur, oxygen, and nitrogen heteroatoms, as does coal.
 An imaginary pore through the capsule will be lined with such heteroatoms, which are candidates for playing the role of the arginine, lysine, aspartate, and glutamate residues in the ATP synthase catalytic site.
 Protonation-deprotonation reactions would be available for powering the formation of polyphosphate (a plausible ATP precursor) from orthophosphate.
 The conformational changes so important in the modern ATP synthase do not appear to be available in this primordial system, so we need to demonstrate the presence of an equivalent.
-Conceivably, the phosphorus-rich species diffuse up and down in the pore, producing proton transport as they do so that is linked to phosphate condensation reactions.
+Conceivably, the phosphorus-rich chemicals diffuse up and down in the pore, producing proton transport as they do so that is linked to phosphate condensation reactions.
 Judging by the modern ATP synthase, coordination of phosphate to magnesium ions may also be part of the mechanism.
-Mafic rocks such as lava are rich in magnesium.
+Mafic rocks such as basalt, a likely early surface rock, are rich in magnesium.

-08-21-2024: The gradual expansion of the underfilm weathered pockets eventually undermines the local pyrolysis film, causing a flake to detach.
+The gradual expansion of the under-film weathered pockets eventually undermines the local pyrolysis film, causing a flake to detach.
 The remaining rock surface will be largely coated in the first organic polymers created by condensing agents at low temperature.
 The process then repeats, leading to successive generations of biofilm creation and detachment.
 At this point, an evolution-like biofilm selection process can be postulated.
+Polymer chain elongation from outer layer to inner layer would be likely.
+The outermost sub-layer will be at acidic pHs, which will cleave the outermost polymer into fragments.
+Some of these fragments will diffuse inward to the polymerization zone and influence events there, leading to a crude form of heredity.
+The programmed insertion of abscission points would have been an early development, and these may have prefigured the base pairing of modern polynucleotides.
+The sand produced as a byproduct of rock weathering will end up enmeshed in the polymer and will come off at abscission.

 No comments: